edinburgh-rbm/mois-examples/metrics/notes.md

 a mathematician that wrote one of the main early works in this area, the somewhat starkly titled "The Absolute Differential Calculus").

-Anyways, this symbol $\epsilon_{ijkl...}$ is 1 if the indices are an even permutation of (1,2,3,4...), -1 if it is odd, and zero if any are repeated.
+Anyways, this symbol $\epsilon_{ijkl...}$ is 1 if the indices are an even permutation of (1,2,3,4...), -1 if it is odd, and zero if any indices are repeated.
 With this thing,

 $$
   \vec{u} \times \vec{v} = \sum_j \sum_k \epsilon_{ijk} u^j v^k